 Mecklenburg County was designated as a non-attainment area for the ozone National Ambient Air Quality Standards (NAAQS) (0.12 parts per million) in March 1978 and remained non-attainment through the 1980's.
 Based on monitoring data collected from 1990 - 1992, Mecklenburg County was designated as attaining the 1979 NAAQS on July 5, 1995.

 In July 1997, EPA revised the ozone standard to an 8-hour standard with a level of 0.08 ppm.
 The compliance value measured in the Mecklenburg County network from 2001-2003 was 0.098 ppm therefore on June 15, 2004, Mecklenburg County was designated non-attainment for the 8 hour NAAQS.
 Mecklenburg County demonstrated compliance with the 1997 ozone standard at the end of the 2010 ozone season with a compliance value of 0.082 ppm.
 In 2011 Mecklenburg County's compliance value remained below the 1997 ozone standard at 0.079 ppm.
-A Redesignation Demonstration and Maintenance Plan for the region was submitted to EPA on November 2, 2011.
+A Redesignation Demonstration and Maintenance Plan for the region was submitted to the U.S. Environmental Protection Agency (EPA) on November 2, 2011.
+The EPA announced on December 2, 2013 that it is taking final action to approve the state of North Carolina's request to redesignate the Charlotte area to attainment of the 1997 8-hour ozone standard.
+This action is based on air quality monitoring data for the three-year period of 2008, 2009, and 2010 that meets the standard.
+The area continues to attain this standard.

 What you can do to reduce air pollution in Mecklenburg County